-23rd Annual Kwanzaa Celebration
+26th Annual Kwanzaa Celebration

-The Cary Kwanzaa Celebration is produced by the Town of Cary in partnership with the Ujima Group.
+Don't miss the 26th Annual Cary Kwanzaa Celebration presented virtually!
+Cary Kwanzaa is a communal, cultural celebration that honors African-American people and their heritage.
+The Kwanzaa Celebration is produced by the Town of Cary in partnership with the Ujima Group Inc.

 Arts & Operations Coordinator